thedutchruben/jetbrains-tabs-per-project-plugin/README.md

 Available settings:
 - Tool window position (left, right, bottom)
-- Sort order (alphabetical, last modified, project then alphabetical, module then alphabetical)
+- Sort order (alphabetical, last modified, project then alphabetical, module then alphabetical, **custom order**)
 - Show/hide project colors
 - Hide IDE editor tabs (use plugin tabs only)
 - Group files by module within projects (enabled by default)

+**Note**: The Custom Order sort mode allows you to maintain your preferred file ordering.
+When you drag and drop files to reorder them, the plugin automatically switches to this mode.

 <!-- Plugin description end -->